burbokop/common/README.md

 `common.properties(iface)`
   - `iface:object` - to be introspected

-Returns: array of string, property names
+Returns: array of strings, property names

 ### Convert IP string to number